Skip to Content

 2. Second escalation - Page backup on-call or escalate to wider team

-3. Executive escalation - For P0/P0 incidents exceeding resolution SLA
+3. Executive escalation - For Critical/High incidents exceeding resolution SLA

 Configure escalation policies in Settings or /guides/escalations.